atk4/data/docs/typecasting.md

 ```
 $m->addField('birthday', ['type' => 'date']);
-// type has a number of pre-defined values.
+// Type has a number of pre-defined values.
 Using 'date'
 // instructs AD that we will be using it for staring dates
-// through 'DateTime' class.
+// through DateTime class

 $m->set('birthday', 'Jan 1 1960');
 // If non-compatible value is provided, it will be converted